Connect signals attached to LEDs on hardware board

 To view a diagram of the location of the LEDs on the selected hardware board, click the View LEDs location button.

-To specify the required number of LED ports, select a value from the
+Specify the required number of LED ports by specifying a value from this list.

-of available LEDs on the specified hardware board.
+n is the number of available LEDs on the specified hardware

 shows four LED ports.

 To use only the

 n and leave the unused LED

 For the Zynq®

 UltraScale+™ RFSoC ZCU216 Evaluation Kit, the first three LED ports represent the first